 Old Promise, New Blood:

 A bit of a different spin on the ‘Deal with the Devil’ trope.
 There’s always a deal.
 And there’s always a price.
 But sometimes, what is paid is worth what you earn.
 I liked this story as well.
-Old Promise, New Blood did the trope well and the emotions are fully felt.
+Old Promise, New Blood did the trope well and the emotions are fully realized.

 All the Wealth in the World: